 In my opinion, the InterCity Flexi Pass is the best way to get around New Zealand without a car.

-Like the Travel Pass, the Flexi is also a hop on, hop off pass, but it’s set up by hours instead.
-You simply purchase a set number of hours and can travel on their network for that amount of time.
+Like the Travel Pass, the Flexi is a hop-on, hop-off pass, but it’s set up by hours instead.
+You purchase a set number of hours and can travel on their network for that amount of time.
 Once you’re running low, you can top up your hours.

 If you’re planning to travel several times with InterCity and want the flexibility to see plenty of destinations, this is likely your best option.